Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 54.5 points in five of 11 games this season.
+- Louisiana has combined with its opponents to put up more than 54.5 points in five of 11 games this season.

-- Saturday's over/under is 0.9 points higher than the combined 53.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.6, is 0.9 points fewer than Saturday's over/under.

-- These two squads combine to allow 53.3 points per game, 1.2 fewer than this contest's over/under.
+- The 53.3 combined points per game that these two squads have allowed this season are 1.2 fewer than the 54.5 over/under in this contest.

-- Ragin' Cajuns games this season feature an average total of 56.9 points, a number 2.4 points higher than Saturday's over/under.
+- The Ragin' Cajuns and their opponents have scored an average of 56.9 points per game in 2021, 2.4 more than Saturday's total.

-- The 55.5 PPG average total in Warhawks games this season is one point more than this game's over/under.
+- In 2021, games involving the Warhawks have averaged a total of 55.5 points, one more than the set total in this contest.

 Louisiana Stats and Trends

-- In Louisiana's 11 games this year, it has five wins against the spread.
+- Louisiana has played 11 games, with five wins against the spread.

-- Louisiana's games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Louisiana's games this year have gone over the total in three out of 11 opportunities (27.3%).

-- Louisiana is 5-0 against the spread and 5-0 overall this season when the team puts up more than 34.6 points.
+- Louisiana is 5-0 against the spread and 5-0 overall this season when the team notches more than 34.6 points.

-- Louisiana is 1-1 against the spread and 2-0 overall when the team totals more than 458.6 yards.
+- In games that Louisiana piles up over 458.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Ragin' Cajuns have eight giveaways this season, while the Warhawks have 17 takeaways .
+- The Ragin' Cajuns have turned the ball over eight times this season, nine fewer than the Warhawks have forced (17).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.